-The second direction of extension is to relax the requirement for the monotonic relationship, i.e., not to require that the order of y values is strictly increasing (or decreasing), but only approximately increasing (or decreasing).
-For example, the coefficient of statistical correlation between x and y can be measured, and when its absolute value is above a certain threshold, a descriptor R(x, y) is created.
-The domain of this R-descriptor can also be $\{\uparrow, \downarrow\}$, indicating the positive or negative correlation, respectively, or it can have values representing several subranges of the correlation coefficient.
-Similarly, as in the case of M-descriptors, R-descriptors can be extended to R-COND descriptors.
+The second direction of extension is to relax the requirement for the monotonic relationship; that is, not to require that the order of y values is strictly increasing (or decreasing), but only approximately increasing (or decreasing).
+For example, the coefficient of statistical correlation between x and y can be measured, and when its absolute value is above a certain threshold, a descriptor R(x,y) is created.
+The domain of this R- descriptor can also be $\{\uparrow, \downarrow\}$ , indicating the positive or negative correlation, respectively, or it can have values representing several subranges of the correlation coefficient.
+Similarly, as in the case of M- descriptors, R-descriptors can be extended to R-COND descriptors.

 The M- or R-descriptors can be used to generate new descriptors.
-For example, if $[M(x, y) = \uparrow]$, then a new descriptor z = x/y can be generated.
-If z assumes a constant or a nearly constant value, then an important relationship has been discovered.
-Similarly, if $[M(x, y) = \downarrow]$, then a new descriptor $z = x \cdot y$ can be generated.
-These two techniques for generating new descriptors have been successfully used in the BACON system for discovering mathematical expressions representing physical or chemical laws [39].
+For example, if $[M(x,y) = \uparrow]$ , then a new descriptor z = x/y can be generated.
+If z assumes a constant or nearly-constant value, then an important relationship has been discovered.
+Similarly, if $[M(x,y) = \downarrow]$ then a new descriptor $z = x \times y$ can be generated.
+These two techniques for generating new descriptors have been successfully used in the BACON system for discovering mathematical expressions representing physical or chemical laws, as described in Chapter 10 of this book.

 The above ideas can be extended to structural descriptions.
 Such descriptions involve not only global properties of objects, but also properties of objects' parts and the relationships among the parts.
-Suppose that in a structural description of an object, existentially quantified variables P_1, P_2, \ldots, P_m denote its parts.
-If $x(P_i)$ and $y(P_i)$ and $y(P_i)$ are linear descriptors of P_i (e.g., numerical attributes characterizing parts P_i , i = 1, 2, ...), the above described techniques for generating M- and R-descriptors can be applied.
+Suppose that in a structural description of an object, existentially-quantified variables $P_1, P_2, ..., P_m$ denote its parts.
+If $x(P_i)$ and $y(P_i)$ are linear descriptors of $P_i$ (for example, numerical attributes characterizing parts $P_i$ , i = 1, 2, ...), the above-described techniques for generating M- and R- descriptors can be applied.